 Are you unsure of whether you need to replace your toilet?
 Tired of spending money on repairs that don't quite seem to work?
-We at Jetset Plumbing want to pass on a few handy telling signs of a toilet in need of replacement.
+Here you will find a few handy telling signs of a toilet in need of replacement.

 Many things have changed since the invention of the flush toilet, one of the most prominent being water efficiency standards.
 Under the Australian Water Efficiency Labelling and Standards scheme (WELS) a three star dual flush toilet must not exceed 5.5 litres per flush.
 If your toilet is more than 10 years old, in all likelihood you will be able to boost your water efficiency by up to 25% when you upgrade to a toilet in the WELS scheme.

 Do any of these conditions apply to you?
-If yes, give us a call at Jetset Plumbing and we will be happy to help you through the process.
+If yes, give any plumber a call and they can help you through the process.

 Next Blog > 6 Reasons Why More People Choose Jetset Plumbing